Goodwin251/TaskManagerTS/README.md

 - *develop* - for merging features
 - *js-to-ts* - added TaskManager base and translate it from JavaScript to TypeScript.
 - *feature/tsconfig* - added http-server and NodeJS, confiugred TypeScript compilation, take from index.js export classes and export type.
+- *feature/module* - refactor of code to make more clear structure of project with modules

 ## Code description